TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.2.4 =
+* Added fix for strict PHP errors that may appear on RSS Preview on some server configurations
+* Fixed display of thumbshots cid field
+* Fixed retrieval of thumbnails from thumbshots.ord when user CID provided

 = 4.2.2 =
 * Fixed problem with escape characters added to stylesheet editor when double-quote are present